LousyValues/Monolith_Gantry_V2-VT/README.md

 - OR a 4040 frame
 - 9 stepper drivers (or CAN) on V2
 - 8 stepper drivers on Trident
-- VZ-Hevort CNC toolhead for no build volume loss (Trident may need bed relocation)
+- VZ-Hevort CNC toolhead for no build volume loss (Trident may need a bed relocation)
 - OR an Archetype based toolhead with remixed belt clamping (all of them lose build volume, Breakneck, Atrocity and Mjölnir are promising, the others probably won't fit)
 - OR a toolhead that you made compatible with this gantry
 ## BOM